HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-06-01-Walking-Tour-Part-1.md

 A more recent treasure in Coventry is the completely volunteer-based music museum.
 This museum, which opened in just 2013, seeks to collect music made in Coventry, Nuneaton, Rugby, Leamington Spa and even nearer Birmingham.
 They specialise in hosting 2-tone music (the precursor of ska-punk), but also host a variety of other music.
 Among their attractions, they have a 2-tone village with a Caribbean restaurant, a music studio that is free to use and.
 Being an independent museum and ran by volunteers, there is a nominal charge of £3.00 for Adults and £1.00 for Children between the ages of 5 and 15.
 This is a very small price to pay to start indulging in one of Coventry’s recent arrivals that contributed to the winning of the 2021 City of Culture award.

+## More to come in Part 2

+In future parts of this 'Coventry Tour' series, Sarah will be looking at Places to go to Eat and Drink, Shopping, and Venues for events and clubs.

+___

 *[Sarah Charles](https://pureportal.coventry.ac.uk/en/persons/sarah-jane-charles) is a first year psychology PhD student in the [Brain, Belief, and Behaviour Lab](http://www.coventry.ac.uk/research/areas-of-research/advances-in-behavioural-science/brain-belief-and-behaviour-research/).
 Her research focuses on the neurochemical and behavioural mechanisms associated with social bonding, and is Editor of the PGR Newsletter.
 She also is a cofounder of [Coventry University's Development of Open Science](https://www.facebook.com/groups/165435830724121/?ref=br_rs) group.*